aravindarc/aravinda-kumar/docs/Azure/aks-security-part-1.md

 This first part will help you define a workflow for user access control to the api server as shown below.
 Example Terraform code is available for all configurations.

+You can find the source code in this repository https://github.com/aravindarc/aks-access-control

 ![Access Control](./assets/AKS-access-control.png)

 ## Cluster creation